-The Nancy Malmgren Environmental Learning Center (ELC) has been built to provide additional space for environmental education and stewardship activities and to create additional community gathering/meeting space.
+The Nancy Malmgren Environmental Learning Center (ELC) was built to provide additional space for environmental education and stewardship activities and to create additional community gathering/meeting space.

-This community-driven endeavor is supported by 11 funding sources, including Seattle Departments of Parks & Recreation, Neighborhoods, City Light, Public Utilities as well as King County, local businesses and private foundations.
+This community-driven endeavor was supported by 11 funding sources, including Seattle Departments of Parks & Recreation, Neighborhoods, City Light, Public Utilities as well as King County, local businesses and private foundations.

-The combined efforts of community advocates, Parks staff and the project team are making the Carkeek Environmental Learning Center (ELC) a model for resource efficiency and protection of human health and the environment.
+The combined efforts of community advocates, Parks staff and the project team made the Nancy Malmgren Environmental Learning Center (ELC) a model for resource efficiency and protection of human health and the environment.

 Sustainable building features include:

 - rooftop rainwater harvest for flushing toilets and managing storm water

 - energy-efficient features – highly-insulated building envelope, intelligent lighting, natural ventilation

 - solar electric (photovoltaic) panels provided by City Light’s Green Power program